JuanuMusic/LensDotNet/README.md

 - [.]
 Clients
   - [x] Profile Client
   - [x] Authentication Client
+  - [x] Publication Client
+    - [x] Create Publication
-  - [ ] Publication Client
+  - [ ] Transaction Client
-    - [ ] Create Publication
+  - [ ] ...
+TODO: add more clients ...
 - [ ] Comprehensive documentation

 ## Acknowledgements

 - [Stanislav Silin](https://github.com/byme8) for his amazing work on [ZeroQL](https://github.com/byme8/ZeroQL), the underlying graphQL client used.
 Also for pushing the .netstandard support so fast as well as figuring out the use in Unity.
 - [Grabriel Weyer](https://github.com/gabrielweyer) from whom I copied and pasted his [JWT decoder implementation](https://github.com/gabrielweyer/dotnet-decode-jwt/blob/f304f17b910e6233d1053a98bda3d8ada5e10d3e/src/dotnet-decode-jwt/JwtClaimsDecoder.cs), which allowed me to reduce the number of dependencies
+- [Juan Blanco](https://github.com/juanfranblanco), the genius behind [Nethereum](https://nethereum.com/), which has been the most helpful for building tests.
-- A todos los que me estan mirando 👀
+- A toda mi familia y a todos los que me estan viendo 👀

 ## License